- Try mind mapping or listing initial ideas.

 - Focus/aspect: this narrows down your general topic.
 For example, you could consider specific practitioners, genres, aspects or time periods.

-- Use the title template and instruction words (University of Leicester, 2009) below for initial ideas.
+- Use the title template and instruction verbs (University of Kent, 2008) below for initial ideas.

 Planning a structure